smile-health/mobile/README.md

 # SMILE PLATFORM MOBILE

 ## About
-This document purpose to provide information about SMILE mobile-apps installation and how to develop it.
+This document aims to provide information on the installation and development of the SMILE mobile applications.

 ## 1. Folder Structure